The dos and don’ts of out of office messages + 10 examples

-James has five years' experience as a Content Marketer, bylines on Left Foot Forward, Submittable, and INOMICS, and a Master's in History.
+James has seven years' experience as a Content Marketer, bylines on Left Foot Forward, Submittable, and INOMICS, and a Master's in History.
 In his free time he likes to read, play guitar, and write for his personal blog.

 Thank you for your email.
 I will be out of the office from mm/dd to mm/dd and will have limited access to email/will not have access to email.
 As a result, my reply might take a bit longer than usual.
 If this is urgent, please contact [name] at [email] or [phone].